-Evan D.We are well beyond the point where anyone can reasonably expect much from a live action adaptation of a classic piece of Disney animation.
-Dozens of these glorified cash grabs have been dished out over the last decade and absolutely none of them have been good enough to even justify their own creation, let alone build on the original stories.
-And those were the easy ones, the slam dunks.
-Aladdin, Mulan, The Little Mermaid.
-These were the slam dunks and they ended up air balls.
-Snow White and the Seven Dwarfs came with layers of trouble when adapting for audiences nearly a century later.
-Snow White (2025) tries to adjust for the dated source material and ends up a disaster anyways.
-Obviously the story of a helpless damsel wishing in a well for her prince to come is not the type of heroine that can or should lead a Disney film today.
-And thats before even getting into the band of stereotypical woodland dwarves that befriend her along the way.
-Instead, the new Snow White positions its titular character (Rachel Zegler) as a champion for the most beleaguered of her kingdom’s subjects.
-Her fairness references not just her beauty but rather her moral compass.
-When the wicked Queen (a truly wretched Gal Gadot) learns that Snow White’s fairness surpasses her own, she is driven from the castle and takes up with a group of magical dwarfs in the forest.
+Evan D.We are well beyond the point where it would be reasonable to expect much from a live action adaptation of a classic piece of Disney animation.
+Dozens of these glorified cash grabs have been dished out over the last decade and exactly zero of them have been good enough to justify their own creation, let alone build on the original stories.
+And those were the easy ones; Aladdin, Mulan, The Little Mermaid.
+These were the slam dunks and each ended up an air ball.
+Adapting Snow White and the Seven Dwarfs came with layers of trouble, given acceptable norms for audiences nearly a century apart.
+Snow White (2025) tries its very best to update the dated source material and ends up a disaster anyways.
+Obviously a helpless damsel wishing in a well for a prince to come save her is an archetype that served Disney well in the 30’s, but also one that is best left in the past.
+And thats before even getting into the band of woodland dwarves — draped in matching frocks and layers of ableist stereotype — that befriend her along the way.
+Understanding that a shot for shot remake wouldn’t work here, the new Snow White positions its titular character (Rachel Zegler) as a champion for the most beleaguered of her kingdom’s subjects.
+Her fairness references not just her beauty but also her moral compass.
+When the wicked Queen (a truly wretched Gal Gadot) learns that Snow White’s fairness surpasses her own, the young princess is driven from the castle and takes up with a group of magical dwarfs in the forest.

 Comments